ABOUT

 PIANO

 Ania is also an actively performing pianist in the standard and contemporary repertoire, having received several national and international piano competition awards.
-She has premiered and performed her works and those of her colleagues—most recently, she was invited by the Wolf Humanities Center at the University of Pennsylvania to present an evening-length concert of her compositions.
-She has also been invited by Illuminate Women's Music (UK) to give a recital of her solo piano works and several times by the University of Rochester's Skalny Center to perform a recital of music by Polish composers alongside Paulina Swierczek.
+She has premiered and performed her works and those of her colleagues—most recently, she performed her piano works at the Chelsea Music Festival as their 2024 Composer-in-Residence.
+She has also performed at the Polish Consulate in NYC, the University of Chicago, the Wolf Humanities Center at the University of Pennsylvania, Illuminate Women's Music, and the Skalny Center at the University of Rochester alongside soprano Paulina Swierczek.
 Ania counts Vincent Lenti, Irina Rumiancewa-Dabrowski, and her mother Hong Anh Dang as her principal teachers.
 She has also taken lessons and masterclasses with Amy Yang, Douglas Humpherys, Dang Thai Son, Wojciech Świtała, Thomas Rosenkranz, Andrzej Jasiński, Philippe Giusiano, and Katarzyna Popowa-Zydroń.

 Ania draws great satisfaction from being a music educator, teaching piano and music theory.
 She maintains a piano studio of students of all ages and various skill levels.
 At the University of Pennsylvania, she has taught an introductory course to music theory and musicianship, and an intermediate-level ear training and keyboard skills lab.
 In June 2015, she participated in a program where selected musicians traveled to Zimbabwe and South Africa to perform and teach high school students.